mazik/corona-tracker/README.md

  - Refresh data automatically to get the most recent update

  ## Installation
-Mozilla Firefox executable file has been submitted to Firefox addon marketplace and is pending for review since the the extension uses code bundler `webpack`.
-Once the review is completed, you can install it directly from the Firefox addon marketplace.
-In the meantime, please perform the following steps:
+  - Firefox Addons marketplace
+    CORONAVIRUS - COVID-19 extension is currently available in the [Firefox browser add-ons marketplace](https://addons.mozilla.org/en-US/firefox/addon/coronavirus-covid-19/).
+You can simple install it from the relevant extension page.

+  - Manual installation
-  - Clone the repository
+    - Clone the repository `git clone git@github.com:mazik/corona-tracker.git`
     - Run `yarn install` to install all the dependencies
+    - Run `yarn production` for the production and minified build
     - Run `yarn build:firefox` that will create a `web-ext-artifacts` directory inside the project and the zip file of the extension build.
     - Go to `about:debugging` from your Firefox address bar
     - Go to the `This Firefox` menu from the left navigation on the debugging page
     - Use the `Load Temporary Add-on` button to select the generated `web-ext-artifacts/coronavirus_-_covid-19-11.0.zip` file

 ## Project setup
 ```shell